Alexandru C. Telea

 Department of Mathematics and Computing

-I hold an appointment since 2007 as full professor in Multiscale Visual Analytics at the Institute Johann Bernoulli, Faculty of Science and Engineering, University of Groningen, the Netherlands.
+Starting mid 2019, I hold an appointment as full professor in Visual Data Analytics at the Department of Information and Computing Sciences, Utrecht University.
+Prior to this, I worked as full professor of Multiscale Visual Analytics at the Bernoulli Institute, Faculty of Science and Engineering, University of Groningen.

 My research interests cover the following: